3 Great Ways to Manage Caregiver Isolation

 This extraordinary act of selflessness and concern for others saves the world on a daily basis.
 It also predisposes most caregivers to think about others first and themselves last.

-Constant Concern for Others’ Wellbeing
+Caregiver Isolation and the Constant Concern for Others’ Wellbeing

 Caregivers become so wrapped up in concern for others, that their lives can be put on hold.
 Socializing takes a back seat, and without even realizing it, they become lone rangers – or as I like to call myself, a lone cowgirl – because it’s faster and easier.